-3.6 Settling in the UK
+Settling in the UK

 Our team of University Resident Advisors are on site 24 hours, 7 days a week providing residents with a safe environment to live, learn and relax.
 This is the most straightforward way to secure accommodation prior to your start date.
 Once settled in the UK, students sometimes choose to rent private accommodation.
 Private rental often requires you to have a UK telephone number and a confirmation of your income from the University (if in doubt, please contact the Doctoral College).
-This information and the UK bank account are also required if you need to register with utilities suppliers (i.e. gas, electricity).
+This information and the UK bank account detailsv are also required if you need to register with utilities suppliers (i.e. gas, electricity).

-3.7 Bank account
+Bank account

 To get a bank account, you normally need to have an address, a UK telephone number, and a confirmation letter from the University.
+This is called a Status Letter and this can be requested by emailing pgr@uws.ac.uk

-3.8 Credit check UK
+Credit check UK

-Please note that credit check is needed to open a bank account, rent an apartment, or to get a phone subscription.
+Please note that credit check is needed to open a bank account, rent an apartment, or get a phone subscription.
 If you have not lived in the UK before, your credit score will most likely be low, and you will not be able to obtain credit and subscriptions.
-You can, however, get a bank account and a pre-paid telephone number without credit.
-We therefore recommend that you apply for the University accommodation here https://www.uws.ac.uk/university-life/campuses/paisley-campus/paisley-campus-accommodation/
+You can, however, get a bank account and a prepaid telephone number without credit.
+We therefore recommend that you apply for the University accommodation.

-Student responsibilities
+Student Responsibilities

-The thesis is a major contribution to the existing knowledge and it needs to demonstrate independent and original research undertaken by the student; you will therefore have primary responsibility for your research project and timetable.
+The thesis is a major contribution to the existing knowledge in the field, and it needs to demonstrate independent and original research undertaken by the student; you will therefore have primary responsibility for your research project and timetable.